 My last article, Four Key Items for an Emerging Manager to Grow Their Business, discussed track records.
 This article discusses it in more detail.
 Investors often ask for at least a three to five-year track record.
-Emerging managers may ask, why do I need to have that long of a track record?
+Emerging managers may ask why I need that long of a track record?
 There are a few reasons for the length.

 - It shows if there is any consistency in the manager’s trading and environments where they profited and lost.